Printability checklist

 What causes most 3D printed QR scan failures?

-Most failures come from modules that are too small, missing quiet zones, poor contrast, glossy or textured material, or testing only in ideal lighting.
+Most failures come from QR squares that are too small, missing clear borders, poor contrast, glossy or textured material, or testing only in ideal lighting.

 Next steps